namkoong-lab/stability_estimation/readme.md

-This repository contains all files necessary to reproduce the results in the paper [Minimax Optimal Estimation of Stability Under Distribution Shift](https://arxiv.org/abs/2212.06338).
+This repository contains all files necessary to reproduce the results in the paper [Minimax Optimal Estimation of Stability Under Distribution Shift](https://doi.org/10.1287/opre.2022.0658), the arXiv version is available at [this link](https://arxiv.org/pdf/2212.06338).

 ## File Structure